Chapter 1. User Access Configuration Guide for Role-based Access Control (RBAC)

 1.1.2.
 Who can use User Access

-To initially view and manage User Access on Red Hat Hybrid Cloud Console, you must be an Organization Administrator (org admin).
+To initially view and manage User Access on Red Hat Hybrid Cloud Console, you must be an Organization Administrator.
 This is because User Access requires user management capabilities that are designated from the Red Hat Customer Portal at Customer Portal.
-Those capabilities belong solely to the org admin.
+Those capabilities belong solely to the Organization Administrator.

-The User Access administrator role is a special role that the org admin can assign.
-This role allows users who are not org admin users to manage User Access on Red Hat Hybrid Cloud Console.
+The User Access administrator role is a special role that the Organization Administrator can assign.
+This role allows users who are not Organization Administrator users to manage User Access on Red Hat Hybrid Cloud Console.

 1.1.3.
 How to use User Access